 James Meek tells us at some length that the British high command and political establishment really did not know what they doing in Afghan.
 Going there to side with the 'government' and destroy their staple crop, Opium were bad enough.
 Being hated from before the Battle of Maiwand in 1880 made matters worse.
 Clan rivalry, tribal rivalry, low cunning, feuds were just part of the mix.
 Having no men who spoke the local languages left them wide open to manipulation.
 The locals are not stupid, far from it.
 Men were used and abused.
 The generals had an agenda, looking good to the Americans without having the men or materiel to back them up.

 He mentions two major tribes, the Barakzai & Alizai.
 Brits annoyed both.
 Then there were the labels, mujahedin, 'government’, communist, Taliban, even the ‘pro-British’ label.
-They were useful for tribes want weapons, money, advantages over rivals.
-Did they learn anything?
+They were useful for tribes wanting weapons, money, advantages over rivals.
+Did the Brits learn anything?
 Did they even learn that they knew nothing?
 I doubt it.

 Afghanistan Post Mortem [ 22 March 2014 ]